tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

 4. Create Endpoint for Getting Available WMS Layers
 ===================================================

 Each time a new dataset is selected, the options in the variable and style controls need to be updated to match the variables and styles of the new dataset.
 This information can be found by querying the WMS endpoint of the dataset provided by THREDDS.
 Querying the WMS endpoint is most easily accomplished by using the `OWSLib <https://geopython.github.io/OWSLib/>`_ Python library.
-In this step you will implement a new controller that will use OWSLib to retrieve the information and call it using AJAX anytime a new dataset is selected.
+In this step you will implement a new controller that will use OWSLib to retrieve the information and call it using ``fetch`` anytime a new dataset is selected.

 1. Add the following ``get_layers_for_wms`` function to :file:`thredds_methods.py`: